SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 | duplos | bananagrams | 0.6900331 | IMG_8532.jpg | 0 |
 | magnatiles | magnatiles | 0.994294 | IMG_8635.jpg | 1 |

-This data can be used analyze the model's performance on specific images in a few different ways:
+This data can be used to analyze the model's performance on specific images in a few different ways:
 * Calculate the test set classification accuracy (below).
 * Creating a confusion matrix (below).
 * Using a Grad-CAM analysis (below).

 ### Test Set Classification Accuracy
 To calculate test set classification accuracy:

 ```python